blutui/dev.blutui.com/src/pages/guides/use-blutui-ai-in-a-project.md

 After describing your desired component, click the submit icon.
 Your component will now be generated.

+{%prompt%}
+Build a gallery component
+{%/prompt%}

 ![Generated Component](https://cdn.blutui.com/uploads/assets/Dev/guides/prompt-ai-components.png)

 {% /step %}

 {% step title="Refine Your Components" position="3" %}
 After generating your component, you can iterate and refine it to better suit your needs.

+{%prompt%}
+Make the component pink themed and change the Title to "Our team"
+{%/prompt%}

 ![Refined Component](https://cdn.blutui.com/uploads/assets/Dev/guides/refined-ai-components.png)